csf-dev/CSF.Screenplay/README.md

 ## Anatomy of a Screenplay test
 Screenplay tests start with **Actors**.
 Actors interact with the application via **Tasks** and query the state of the app with **Questions**.

-Where a task represents a high-level interaction with the application, the building blocks from which they are composed are **Actions**.
-Each action represents a single interaction between an actor and the application, such as a mouse click.
+Tasks represent high-level operations performed by the actor, which may involve a number of steps carried out in order.
+Tasks may be composed of other tasks, in order to create higher-level tasks.
+However, the building blocks which make tasks useful are **Actions**.
+Each action represents a single unit of interaction between an actor and the application, such as a mouse click.

 Actions and questions interact with the application, but they do so via APIs provided by **Abilities** which the actor has been granted.